Teaching & Pedagogy

 multi-platform-experimental performance (developing fluency across mediums, contexts and their site sensitive applications),

-movement practices ranging from ballet to hybrid post-post-modern forms, sometimes referred to as “contemporary,”
+technical movement practices ranging from ballet to hybrid post-post-modern forms, sometimes referred to as “contemporary,”

 directing and devising/facilitation of textual and movement-based dialogue,

-intertextuality/interdisciplinary production processes,
+intertextuality/interdisciplinary cultural and knowledge production processes,

 constructive feedback methods,